mtslucasmartins/mtslucasmartins/README.md

 # Lucas Martins

 I'm a experienced software engineer, motivated by challenges.
-I've worked in the core team of one of the biggest media and content website from Brazil, responsible for deliverying content to millions of users every day.
-I recently joined IBM Consulting, developing and maintaining a billing platform for AT&T.
+I've worked in the core team of one of the biggest media and content website from Brazil, responsible for deliverying content to **millions of users** every day.
+I recently joined **IBM Consulting**, developing and maintaining a billing platform for **AT&T**.

-* Experience in scalable, high-performant, highly-available microservices.
+* Experience in **scalable, high-performant, highly-available microservices**.
-* Experience working with multiple programming languages, such as Java, Go, Python, and JavaScript (NodeJS).
+* Experience working with multiple programming languages, such as **Java, Go, Python, and JavaScript (NodeJS)**.
-* Experience with DevOps tools and practices.
+* Experience with **DevOps** tools and practices.
 * Currently studying Kafka and Terraform.

 <!--